Dean's Office contact: Margie Ramsdell

 Promotions to Senior Lecturer, Senior Artist, or Principal Lecturer require similar documentation; see the section on Lecturer and Artist titles.

-For promotion of an affiliate or clinical faculty member, less data are required; see the section on Adjunct, affiliate, clinical, and Teaching Associate titles.
+For promotion of an affiliate or clinical faculty member, less documentation is required, but the process is the same.

 Checklist for promotion (& tenure) recommendation.The checklist summarizes the information required in a recommendation and must be included as the first page of the documentation.
 Mark with a check or an X the items and sub-items which are being submitted.
 Use the Promotion-tenure checklist for all recommendations to the level of Associate Professor and full Professor.
 For Lecturer and Artist recommendations, use the Promotion-Lecturer/Artist checklist.